 А Excellent

 В Good

 С Average

 D Below Average

 F Failure

 AU Audit (No Credit)

 Ι Incomplete

 MD Medical Excuse

 Р Pass (in a Pass/Failure option course)

-NP No Pass (in a Developmental Course)

 W Withdrawal

 Pluses and minuses may be used in reporting grades and they are computed in the grade average.
 Their use is optional with the instructor.